25 Aug Why we stretch… Mind and Body

 Ever wondered why we stretch post session?
 Is it all really for flexibility?

-What do you think about post training stretching?
+What do you think about post-training stretching?

-Stretching the body and the mind post session is an important process.
-Not only are you able to allow for muscle decompression but also the ability for you to bring your breathing back to a steady state and let your mind flow through whatever it may need to clear or see.
+Stretching the body and the mind post-session is an important process.
+Not only are you able to allow for muscle decompression but also the ability for you to bring your breathing back to a steady-state and let your mind flow through whatever it may need to clear or see.

 Sometimes our minds can be that busy we sit there and try to switch it off.
 Like, if I asked you to not think about a pink elephant what is the first thing that comes to mind?
 What about now?
 I believe there is a better approach.

 Imagine you are sitting on the curb watching all the cars go by.
 If you jump out on a busy highway it would be a dangerous mess.
 If you sat there and just watched the cars go by, you could just sit and observe in peace.
 Imagine your thoughts like those cars.
 Let them pass and watch them drive by.
 Don’t create more chaos.
-When there is only one or two cars (thoughts) on the road, then you can spend more time on them specifically as your mind is allowing you to take action.
+When there are only one or two cars (thoughts) on the road, then you can spend more time on them specifically as your mind is allowing you to take action.